viral32111/discord-relay/README.md

 ## Configuration

-The configuration file is located at `config/DiscordRelay.json`.
+The configuration file is located at `config/DiscordRelay.json` in your server's directory.

 The default is as follows.